unosquare/swan/README.md

 #### Example 2: An HTTP GET request

-Easy way to HTTP GET using `JsonClient`.
+An easy way to HTTP GET using `JsonClient`.

 ```csharp
 // The GET